aolarchive/node-multipass/README.md

 ### Configuration
 Most configuration takes place in the `conf/` folder.
 There are separate config files for different server enviroments (`dev.js`, `prod.js`, etc.), that are chosen based on the `NODE_ENV` environment variable, all managed by the special `conf/config.js` file.
 The default environment is "development".

+### Auth Providers
+The included set of auth providers are:
+* Facebook
+* Twitter
+* AOL
+* LinkedIn
+* Google
+* Windows Live

-To setup a new auth provider, add it under the 'providers' object, with appropriate auth ids and secret info.
+To setup a new auth provider, add it under the 'providers' object in the config file, with appropriate auth ids and secret info.
 ```javascript
 providers: {
   facebook: {